ITfoxtec/FoxIDs/docs/deployment.md

 The FoxIDs and FoxIDs Control domains can be customized.

+> Important: change the primary domain before adding tenants.

-> FoxIDs default endpoint `https://foxidsxxxx.azurewebsites.net` or custom a domain like e.g. `https://foxidsxxxx.com` or `https://foxids.xxxx.com`
+FoxIDs default domain is `https://foxidsxxxx.azurewebsites.net` which can be changed to a custom a domain like e.g. `https://foxidsxxxx.com` or `https://foxids.xxxx.com`
-> FoxIDs Control default endpoint `https://foxidscontrolxxxx.azurewebsites.net` or custom a domain like e.g. `https://control.foxidsxxxx.com` or `https://foxidscontrol.xxxx.com`
+FoxIDs Control default domain is `https://foxidscontrolxxxx.azurewebsites.net` which can be changed to a domain like e.g. `https://control.foxidsxxxx.com` or `https://foxidscontrol.xxxx.com`

 Custom domains are configured in Azure portal on the FoxIDs App Service and the FoxIDs Control App Service production slot under the `Custom domains` tab and by clicking the `Add custom domain` link.
 The FoxIDs site support one primary domain and multiple secondary domains, where the FoxIDs Control only support one primary domain.